The Blockhouse

-The Blockhouse is a 1973 drama film directed by Clive Rees and starring Peter Sellers and Charles Aznavour.
-It is based on the 1955 novel Le Blockhaus by Jean-Paul Clébert.
-It was filmed entirely in Guernsey in the Channel Islands and was entered into the 23rd Berlin International Film Festival.
+The Blockhouse is a 1973 British survival drama film directed by Clive Rees and starring Peter Sellers, Charles Aznavour, Jeremy Kemp, Per Oscarsson, Peter Vaughan, Nicholas Jones and Leon Lissek.
+Based on a 1955 novel by Jean-Paul Clébert and produced by Edgar Bronfman Jr., it is about a group of forced labourers during World War II, who become trapped in an underground storehouse for years.
+It's noted as a rare dramatic role for Sellers.

-Premise
+The film premiered at the 23rd Berlin International Film Festival, where it was nominated for the Golden Bear.
+Despite positive reviews, it was not widely released in the United Kingdom and failed to find an audience.

+Plot

-On D-Day, a mixed group of forced labourers held by German forces take shelter from the bombardment inside a German bunker, but are then entombed when the entrances are blocked by shelling damage.
+On D-Day, a mixed-national group of forced labourers held by German forces take shelter from the bombardment inside a German bunker, but are then entombed when the entrances are blocked by shelling damage.
 By coincidence, the bunker is a storehouse, so the prisoners have enough food and wine to last them for years.
 However, they are trapped not for years but permanently, and the film analyses how they deal with their underground prison, with their relationships, and with death.